Health benefits of tea and the power of subtraction

 Case in point: My Red Tea Company returns at least 10% of company profits to South African bush tea farmers.
 These donations go directly into improving schools for the children of farmers in the area where My Red Tea purchases tea for re-sale abroad.

-You might ask if charitable giving creates positive goodwill that improves the tea, and my answer is that I don’t know.
+Now, you might ask if charitable giving creates positive goodwill that feeds back to the tea farmers and improves the quality of the tea.
+My answer is that I don’t know.